-When I purchased the Johanna Rose, a C&C Landfall 38, I knew I was getting a project.
+When I purchased Johanna Rose (previously Seabbattical, yuck!), a C&C Landfall 38, I knew I was getting a project.
 Prior to this I had done some work in upgrading and maintaining my older C&C 29, but I have learned a tremendous amount working on this project.
 From the time I unstepped the mast, hauled out, splashed back, and stepped the mast, 14 months passed by.
-I live over an hour away, and I spent practically every weekend at the marina.
-During this time I would say that I have a project boat.
-I now proudly speak of her as a sailboat and no longer as my project boat, but as we all know the projects never end ...
-I can just sail her now in between doing some additional project work.
+I lived over an hour away, and I spent practically every weekend at the marina.
+During this time I would admit only to owning a project.
+But now she's a sailboat.
+While no longer referred to as a project, we all know the projects never end ...

 There are several online resources and folks I must thank for providing helpful information.
 First, any C&C owner knows (or should) of the wealth of information on the C&C Photo Album website and associated CnC mailing list.
 Stu's site is not only full of C&C related information but sustains a vibrant and supportive community.
 Folks here are wonderful at providing useful knowledge.
-Then there is the Stella Blue site.
+There is also the Stella Blue site.
 If you want to see a great & useful site about restoring a C&C Landfall 38, then go to Wally's site.
-I am proud of my work, but much of what I have done was guided by his site.
-His work is a real inspiration.
-Randall's advice and guidance was exceptionally valuable, but his help on the impossible jobs were on par with miracles.
-The folks at Dockside Marina are like family.
-They have been an enormous help throughout it all, and I truly enjoy giving them a hand whenever I can.
+His work is a real inspiration, and the site valuable guide for many DYI sailboat projects.
+Randall's friendship, advice, and guidance has bee (and is) exceptionally valuable, and his help on the impossible jobs were on par with miracles.
+The Eric and the folks at MS Dockside Marina are like family.
+They have been an enormous help throughout it all, and I truly enjoyed giving them a hand whenever I can.